Pritam-Git6E/test/README.md

 also testing Github

-## This is a basic python applicaton that i made download videos from Youtube.
+## This is a basic python applicaton that i made to download videos from Youtube.
 i could not find a single competent applicaton to download videos on pc as i dont have constant access to internet on my pc. also semester 5 was around the same time i made this so i just submitted this as a mini project